thelia-modules/TheliaMySQLModesChecker/Readme.md

-# Thelia My SQL Modes Checker
+# Thelia MySQL Modes Checker

 This module automatically fixes the MySQL modes needed by Thelia